tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

 {% docs namespace_is_ultimate_parent %}

 Boolean flag which is set to True if the namespace is the ultimate parent.

 {% enddocs %}

+{% docs subscription_action_type %}

+The action to be carried out on the subscription.
+For example, 'Amend Subscription' or 'Renew Subscription'

+{% enddocs %}